Krylon Clear Choice Art Scholarship - Outside Scholarship

 - Applicants must be attending junior high or high school in the United States or Canada, or an American international school abroad, or be enrolled in a U.S. homeschool program.

 - Travel blogs must be no more than 600 words in length, and the trip must have been taken in the last five years.

 - Entries must include text and be illustrated by at least one photo, digital artwork or video.
-(In addition to the personal photograph on your profile).

 - Travel essays must include practical details so that others can follow in your footsteps.
 Details should include names of attractions, museums, themeparks, resorts, restaurants, the local beach, etc. with URLs as appropriate.

 - Travel blogs must be submitted online using the FTF Teen Travel Scholarship Essay Submission Form.
 Please create a strong, descriptive blog title, and use the editing tools provided to make paragraph breaks or add punctuation, and to upload your photos and or video.

 - Your Travel blog must be your original creation and must not have been previously published.